amirlib/workspace-graphdb/README.md

 ## Requiremnts:
 1. .NET 5
+2. Neo4j with APOC plugin
-2. This app assumes that executable files are with .exe extention in each OS.
+3. This app assumes that executable files are with .exe extention in each OS.

 ## How to use
 You can change the config values for Neo4j from the appsettings.json file.